Frequently asked questions (FAQ)

-When will I receive my property tax notice in the mail? |
+When will I receive my property tax statement in the mail? |

 When is the property tax due date? |

-Property taxes are due on the first business day after Canada Day each year.
+The property tax payment deadline is the first business day after Canada Day each year.
 As such, the date can vary from one year to the next.
-In 2023, taxes are due July 4. |
+In 2025, the deadline is Wednesday, July 2. |

 What timeline do my property taxes cover? |